-British or American spelling is acceptable, provided the usage is uniform within each paper.
+ISHS has no preference whether English or American spelling is used although uniformity within each paper is required.
 Latin words or phrases are in italics, with the exception of very common expressions such as "i.e.," "e.g.," "et al.," "in vitro," "ex vitro" and "etc." The expression "etc." for "and so forth" should be used only with series, such as 1, 2, 3, etc.